 SESSION_VPN_NAME property indicates the name of the Message VPN to assign the client to when the Session connects to an event broker.

 Message VPNs are created on the event broker to provide isolation between groups of clients connecting to Solace PubSub+.
 A client’s username is scoped by the Message VPN in which it was provisioned.

 If a specific Message VPN is not provided, the Message VPN named

 default is used.
 The

-default Message VPN is always present on a message broker.
+default Message VPN is always present on an event broker.
 Although a network administrator can change the configuration settings for

 default, it cannot be deleted.